LouisFoucard/DepthMap_dataset/README.md

 -Change the saving path name "YourPath" at the end of the scipt to whatever directory you wish to save the output images and depth maps in

--Click run script to generate a fiew random 3d scenes with corresponding depth map.
+-Click run script to generate a few random 3d scenes with corresponding depth map.

 In case of errors, open Blender from the terminal and the error message logs will display there.